OpenDevSecOps2/open-devsecops-2.0/docs/course/topic-1-git/chapter-3-Intermediate-Concepts/quiz/quiz.md

                     "To clone a repository from GitHub",
                     "To merge changes by creating a new commit" ],
-                correctAnswer: 1,
+                explanations: [
+                    "Rebasing is not about backups.",
-                explanation: "Rebasing restructures commits to make history cleaner and more straightforward."
+                    "Rebasing restructures commits to make history cleaner and more straightforward.", "Cloning is downloading a full copy.",
+                    "That's three-way merging, not rebasing."
+                ],
+                correctAnswer: 1
             }
         ];